ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Introduction

 The classification technique itself---reading logits at class-label token positions (known as \emph{verbalizers} in NLP) with contextual calibration---is well-established in NLP~\cite{schick2021pet,zhao2021calibrate}. \textbf{The contribution of this work is not the ML technique but its integration as a kernel primitive with structural enforcement guarantees.} When logit reading runs inside the kernel and agent actions must traverse kernel-mediated host functions, safety checks become kernel-mediated---a defense-in-depth property that application-layer classifiers cannot easily provide.

 Concretely, I make three contributions:

-\begin{enumerate}[topsep=2pt,itemsep=1pt] \item \textbf{ProbeLogits as an OS primitive.} I define binary, N-way, and entropy operations as kernel abstractions, and show that a general-purpose 7B model with zero learned fine-tuning achieves F1 parity with Llama Guard~3 on ToxicChat~\cite{toxicchat} (1{,}000 prompts; bootstrap 95\% CIs overlap) and 97--99\% block rates on HarmBench~\cite{harmbench} non-copyright across three model families.
-To my knowledge, this is the first system to expose LLM logits as OS primitives. \item \textbf{KV cache as process state.} I treat the KV cache as the analogue of CPU register state, enabling checkpoint, restore, and fork operations that parallel traditional process management. \item \textbf{Kernel-enforced constitutional governance.} I demonstrate a governance pipeline (adversarial pre-filter $\rightarrow$ ProbeLogits classification) that is kernel-enforced below the WASM sandbox boundary, making it significantly harder to circumvent than application-layer classifiers. \end{enumerate}
+\begin{enumerate}[topsep=2pt,itemsep=1pt] \item \textbf{ProbeLogits as an OS primitive.} I define binary, N-way, and entropy operations as kernel abstractions, and show that a general-purpose 7B model with zero learned fine-tuning achieves F1 parity with Llama Guard~3 on ToxicChat~\cite{toxicchat} (1{,}000 prompts; bootstrap 95\% CIs overlap) and 97--99\% block rates on HarmBench~\cite{harmbench} non-copyright across three model families (validated with bootstrap CIs, Wilson intervals, and pairwise McNemar tests), and I establish an empirical \emph{capability floor}: vanilla models below ${\sim}$7B carry no usable safety signal in their verbalizer logits (\S\ref{sec:smallmodel}). \item \textbf{KV cache as process state.} I treat the KV cache as the analogue of CPU register state, enabling checkpoint, restore, and fork operations that parallel traditional process management. \item \textbf{Kernel-enforced constitutional governance.} I demonstrate a governance pipeline (adversarial pre-filter $\rightarrow$ ProbeLogits classification) that is kernel-enforced below the WASM sandbox boundary, making it significantly harder to circumvent than application-layer classifiers. \end{enumerate}

-I implement these primitives in Anima OS, a bare-metal x86\_64 operating system comprising 86,000 lines of Rust.
-The inference engine achieves 1,666 tokens/s on SmolLM2-135M (1.39$\times$ llama.cpp) and 15 tokens/s on Qwen2.5-7B (parity at DDR5 bandwidth saturation).
-ProbeLogits classification costs 0.6\,ms on 135M and 65\,ms on 7B---fast enough for per-action governance.
+I implement these primitives in Anima OS, a bare-metal x86\_64 operating system comprising ${\sim}$285{,}000 lines of Rust across 377 source files (the bare-metal kernel alone is 227{,}176 lines, of which roughly 96{,}000 are an experimental GPU bring-up subsystem outside the ProbeLogits path).
+The inference engine sustains a measured 1{,}344 tokens/s on SmolLM2-135M (8 workers; 1{,}266 tokens/s with 16 workers---at this model size the wider gang is \emph{slower}, \S\ref{sec:throughput}) and 12.73 tokens/s on Qwen2.5-7B (measured at a sustained-load operating point after ${\sim}$2 hours of continuous 7B inference in the same boot; the DDR5 bandwidth ceiling bounds this workload).
+The per-token forward costs a measured 0.74\,ms on 135M (8 workers) and 78.6\,ms on 7B; a full ProbeLogits classification prefills the probe prompt (332--556\,ms hosted on 7B, ${\sim}$220\,ms deploy-realistic)---fast enough for per-action governance.